📁

 The difference between IMAP and POP3

-There are a few differences between POP3 and IMAP.
+There are a few .
 First, with POP3, you log in to your email account, download your emails to your device, and then log out and shut down the connection to your email account.
 With IMAP, you can use two devices to access one email account.
 Second, with POP3, you can read your downloaded email at a later time.
 With IMAP, you can read your email even if the email server is down or inaccessible.

 IMAP, which stands for Internet Message Access Protocol, is a protocol that allows users to access their email accounts from multiple devices.
 With IMAP, emails are stored on the email server, and any changes made to the emails (such as deleting or marking them as read) are synced across all devices.
 This means that if you read an email on your phone, it will also be marked as read on your computer.